 4) To speak just like the French: Français Authentique

 Tomber à pic, courir sur le haricot, se prendre la tête… No idea what any of this means, right?
 Fret no more.
 Created in 2012 by former engineer Johan Tekfak, Français Authentique is all about immersion.
-Each 10-minute audio recording will help you understand and use French idioms and colloquial expressions in a fun, laid back way.
-Not only is Johan a likeable host, but he also promises to jumpstart your French learning.
+Each 10-minute audio recording will help you understand and use French idioms and colloquial expressions in a fun, laid-back way.
+Not only is Johan a likable host, but he also promises to jumpstart your French learning.

 Who it’s for: Upper intermediate and advanced users will come to love this podcast – it’s easy to get hooked.
 It’s ideal for those who understand written French, but have trouble grasping conversational French spoken at a normal pace.
 We recommend you listen to these podcasts in a calm and relaxed environment.

 5) To get a 360° knowledge of French: French Your Way and French Voices

 Improve your vocabulary, boost your comprehension, learn idiomatic expressions, and avoid common mistakes… it seems there is nothing you can’t learn with podcast host and French teacher Jessica and her weekly podcasts.
 Whilst French Your Way focuses more on grammar and spelling rules, French Voices gives native French speakers a chance to share their work, passion and lifestyle.
 They are ideal for listeners who want to hear authentic French spoken naturally at normal speed, without over-articulating.

 Who it’s for: We recommend these podcasts for learners at all levels – from beginners to more advanced students.
 The vocabulary list at the end of each audio is a great tool to help you learn and memorize new words, and the Q&A sessions at the end of each episode tests you on what you have just heard.